10,425 Shares in East West Bancorp, Inc. (NASDAQ:EWBC) Bought by Healthcare of Ontario Pension Plan Trust Fund

-Healthcare of Ontario Pension Plan Trust Fund bought a new stake in East West Bancorp, Inc. (NASDAQ:EWBC – Get Rating) in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm bought 10,425 shares of the financial services provider’s stock, valued at approximately $700,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in East West Bancorp, Inc. (NASDAQ:EWBC – Get Rating) during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund acquired 10,425 shares of the financial services provider’s stock, valued at approximately $700,000.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-NewSquare Capital LLC increased its position in East West Bancorp by 1,515.6% during the 3rd quarter.
-NewSquare Capital LLC now owns 517 shares of the financial services provider’s stock worth $35,000 after purchasing an additional 485 shares in the last quarter.
-Huntington National Bank increased its holdings in East West Bancorp by 80.1% during the 3rd quarter.
-Huntington National Bank now owns 580 shares of the financial services provider’s stock worth $39,000 after purchasing an additional 258 shares during the last quarter.
-Quadrant Capital Group LLC increased its holdings in East West Bancorp by 100.2% during the 2nd quarter.
-Quadrant Capital Group LLC now owns 881 shares of the financial services provider’s stock worth $57,000 after purchasing an additional 441 shares during the last quarter.
-Ellevest Inc. increased its holdings in shares of East West Bancorp by 39.8% in the 3rd quarter.
-Ellevest Inc. now owns 881 shares of the financial services provider’s stock valued at $59,000 after acquiring an additional 251 shares during the last quarter.
-Finally, IFP Advisors Inc increased its holdings in shares of East West Bancorp by 23.9% in the 3rd quarter.
-IFP Advisors Inc now owns 892 shares of the financial services provider’s stock valued at $63,000 after acquiring an additional 172 shares during the last quarter.
-Institutional investors and hedge funds own 88.68% of the company’s stock.
+A number of other large investors have also recently modified their holdings of EWBC.
+Vanguard Group Inc. raised its holdings in shares of East West Bancorp by 0.6% during the first quarter.
+Vanguard Group Inc. now owns 13,803,992 shares of the financial services provider’s stock valued at $1,090,792,000 after purchasing an additional 86,848 shares during the last quarter.
+Boston Partners boosted its position in shares of East West Bancorp by 6.9% during the third quarter.
+Boston Partners now owns 5,920,365 shares of the financial services provider’s stock worth $397,635,000 after acquiring an additional 383,311 shares during the last quarter.
+FMR LLC lifted its position in East West Bancorp by 25.0% during the second quarter.
+FMR LLC now owns 5,774,618 shares of the financial services provider’s stock valued at $374,195,000 after purchasing an additional 1,155,315 shares during the last quarter.
+CI Investments Inc. lifted its position in East West Bancorp by 20.5% during the second quarter.
+CI Investments Inc. now owns 3,646,609 shares of the financial services provider’s stock valued at $236,300,000 after purchasing an additional 620,505 shares during the last quarter.
+Finally, Massachusetts Financial Services Co.
+MA raised its stake in shares of East West Bancorp by 1.2% in the third quarter.
+Massachusetts Financial Services Co.
+MA now owns 2,097,679 shares of the financial services provider’s stock valued at $140,838,000 after acquiring an additional 24,086 shares during the period.
+Institutional investors own 88.68% of the company’s stock.

 East West Bancorp Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, February 21st.
-Shareholders of record on Monday, February 6th were given a dividend of $0.48 per share.
-This represents a $1.92 dividend on an annualized basis and a yield of 2.52%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, February 21st.
+Stockholders of record on Monday, February 6th were given a $0.48 dividend.
 The ex-dividend date of this dividend was Friday, February 3rd.
-This is a positive change from East West Bancorp’s previous quarterly dividend of $0.40.
-East West Bancorp’s payout ratio is 24.24%.
+This represents a $1.92 dividend on an annualized basis and a dividend yield of 2.52%.
+This is a boost from East West Bancorp’s previous quarterly dividend of $0.40.
+East West Bancorp’s dividend payout ratio (DPR) is currently 24.24%.

-In other news, Director Jack C. Liu sold 2,000 shares of the company’s stock in a transaction on Tuesday, January 31st.
+In other news, Director Jack C. Liu sold 2,000 shares of East West Bancorp stock in a transaction dated Tuesday, January 31st.
 The stock was sold at an average price of $77.00, for a total value of $154,000.00.
-Following the completion of the sale, the director now owns 17,136 shares in the company, valued at $1,319,472.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-0.80% of the stock is currently owned by insiders.
+Following the transaction, the director now directly owns 17,136 shares of the company’s stock, valued at approximately $1,319,472.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.80% of the stock is currently owned by company insiders.

 East West Bancorp, Inc is a bank holding company, which engages in the provision of financial services.
 It operates through the following business segments: Consumer and Business Banking, Commercial Banking, and Other.
 The Consumer and Business Banking segment provides financial service products and services to consumer and commercial customers through the company’s branch network in the U.S.